-Gerry Glenn Jones is a "born again Christian" who believes in Jesus Christ with all his heart and realizes we must have open minds.
+Gerry Glenn Jones is a "Born Again Christian" who believes in Jesus Christ and realizes we must open our souls up to him.

 They Wore Blue And Gray: An Introduction